The Love of Irish Tradition, Pubs, Folk Music and Ireland

 In fact, there are over fifty areas in France where Saint Patrick’s Day is celebrated in a multitude of ways.
 So, if you fancy going green and trading your vin rouge for a pint of Irish champagne, wherever you are, there’s likely to be a parade, a cèilidh or a pub to welcome you with welcome arms and a good craic!”

 We hope you enjoy this special day for all Irish people, their friends, and Patricks around the world, have tons of fun.
 Remember to be reasonable, plan for a taxi, look out for one another and finding a four-leaf shamrock is a lucky omen.
-While we’re talking about Celtic friends, why not discover Beth’s latest book, all about Wales this one or ‘Pays de Galles’ as it is called in France.
+While we’re talking about Celtic friends, why not discover Beth’s latest books, with one about Wales or ‘Pays de Galles’ as it is called in France.
 And our Celtic inspired video on YouTube.

 Back to articles